 When this cartilage is compromised by wear and tear, injury, or disease, it can no longer do its job properly.
 This can lead to severe shoulder pain, inflammation, and loss of mobility.
 In some cases, shoulder replacement surgery may be the best course of treatment.
 But how much do you know about shoulder replacements?
 How do you know if a shoulder replacement is right for you?

-At Greater Pittsburgh Orthopaedic Associates (GPOA), our team of shoulder joint replacement specialists has helped countless patients get back to living their best lives.
+At Greater Pittsburgh Orthopaedic Associates (GPOA), our team of joint replacement specialists has helped countless patients get back to living their best lives.
 Using the least invasive techniques and state-of-the-art technology, we can provide you with individualized care that gets you back to doing the things you love.

 Here are some of the most important things to know about shoulder replacements, along with five reasons you might need this procedure: